25prabhu10/notes/docs/Languages/JavaScript/React/React.md

   <h1 className="aliens">Hello, World!</h1>
   ```

-- JavaScript expressions are wrapped in curly braces and indicate where variables will be evaluated and their resulting values returned.
+- JavaScript expressions are wrapped in curly braces and indicate where variables will be evaluated and their resulting values returned

   ```jsx
   <h1>{title}</h1>